jacobtani/financedata_extractor_tj/README.md

 ### Database

 YFExtractor uses a PostgreSQL database to build the application.
-Ensure you have it running on your machine (please refer to http://www.gotealeaf.com/blog/how-to-install-postgresql-on-a-mac
+Ensure you have it running on your machine (please refer to http://www.gotealeaf.com/blog/how-to-install-postgresql-on-a-mac)
-)

 ### Redis

 YFExtractor uses a Redis database to enqueue jobs in Redis to be processed by the cron jobs.
-Ensure it is running prior to booting the application.
+Ensure it is running prior to booting the application (please refer to: https://medium.com/@petehouston/install-and-config-redis-on-mac-os-x-via-homebrew-eb8df9a4f298#.e8a56wu3d).

 ### Background Processes:

-There are two background processes (cron jobs) running in the application which are as follows:
+There are two background processes (cron jobs) running in the application:
-* Retrieving the current stock data - every minute
+* Retrieving the current stock data
 * Creating a text report of new stock data

 ### Adapting the Application